shreevishalik/Event-Management-System-Java/README.md

-# Event Management System (C)
+# Event Management System (Java)

-A menu-driven Event Management System developed in C using file handling.
+A menu-driven **Event Management System** developed in **Java**.
-The system manages events and participant registrations with persistent storage using text files.
+The system allows managing events and participant registrations with persistent storage using text files.
+This project demonstrates file handling, object-oriented programming, and menu-driven application design.

+---

 ## Features
 - Add new events